dohliam/openjs1k/README.md

 # License

-This repo is released under the MIT License (see LICENSE file for details).
-As the najority of entries that include a license use MIT, it seemed easiest to use that license here too.
-Exceptions and individual author credits are listed in the overview file, and generally also in the original source files for each entry (i.e., entryname_src.js).
+The project itself is released under the MIT License (see LICENSE file for details).
+As the majority of entries that include a license use MIT, it seemed easiest to use that license here too.
+Individual entries retain their original license.

-An overview of the included scripts and further details about individual entries can be found in the README.md file in the js/ directory.
+An overview of the included scripts and further details about individual entries can be found in the [README.md](https://github.com/dohliam/openjs1k/tree/master/js) file in the js/ directory.
+Please see the table in that file for full license information and author credits for all entries.